imanuWardi/test-repository/README.md

-# test-repository
-This is a test description
+# My very first repo

-This is a second example about how to push git on github
+This is a practice about how to edit and commit on github